Sex toy: United States

 Sex toys and lubricants have become increasingly available in major commercial outlets in the United States.
 On-shelf displays tend to be more discreet than the offerings on web sites.
 These items tend to be displayed in the "sexual health" sections of stores.

 Until recently, many Southern and some Great Plains states banned the sale of sex toys completely, either directly or through laws regulating "obscene devices".
 In 1999, William H. Pryor, Jr., an assistant attorney general in Alabama commenting on a case involving sex toys and discussing to what end the devices are used, was quoted as saying there is no "fundamental right for a person to buy a device to produce orgasm".
 A federal appeals court upheld Alabama's law prohibiting the sale of sex toys on Valentine's Day, 2007.

 In February 2008, a federal appeals court overturned a Texas statute banning the sales of sex toys, deeming such a statute as violating the Constitution's 14th Amendment on the right to privacy.
 The appeals court cited Lawrence v.
 Texas, where the U.S. Supreme Court in 2003 struck down bans on consensual sex between gay couples, as unconstitutionally aiming at "enforcing a public moral code by restricting private intimate conduct".
 Similar statutes have been struck down in Kansas and Colorado.

 Marty Klein, author of America's War on Sex and an advocate for the moral value of sex toys, has described the sex toy bans as a form of erotophobia and genophobia, claiming the "extraordinary erosion of personal liberty, coupled with the massive disrespect of and fear of sexuality is no joke" and that the "Supreme Court [of the United States] has declared our orgasms a battlefield, and sex toys another casualty."

+Zimbabwe

+A portion of the "censorship and entertainments control" law in Zimbabwe illegalizes the possession and importation of sex toys, because they are considered "obscene" or "indecent", and harmful to public morals.
+Being in possession of a sex toy or other prohibited and indecent material can result in a fine (maximum level 6 or US$300) and/or imprisonment not exceeding one year.

 Industry

-As of 2008, the sex toys industry was valued at US$15 billion worldwide, with a growth rate of 30%.
+As of 2023, the sex toy industry is estimated to be valued at $35.2 billion worldwide.
+By 2030, the predicted value of this industry may rise to $62.7 billion.
 Seventy percent of sex toys are manufactured in China.
 Sex toys are sold in various types of local and online sex shops, at conventions associated with the adult industry, and at parties.
 However, some items, such as "hand-held massagers", are sold in mainstream retail outlets such as drugstores.
+The rise of online shopping/retailers contributed to the rapid growth of the sex toy industry, making them easy and discreet to buy.
+After COVID-19 lockdowns, sex toy sales increased by 60%.